-Prerequisites: OT 101; NURSE 111 (or successful completion of the challenge test).
+Prerequisites: OT 101; NURSE 111.
 Course Advisory: SCC minimum English standard.
 Introductory course in the basic principles of coding disease and procedures using the International Classification of Disease, 9th Edition Clinical Modification (ICD-9-CM) and ICD-9-CM coding handbook for entry-level coders.
 Current ICD-9-CM books only will be utilized in this course.
 The impact of coding on reimbursement will be discussed.
 Three hours lecture.